 DVI (Digital Visual Interface)

-- DVI-D can transmit the newer digital signals.
+- DVI-D can transmit newer digital signals.

-- In certain cases, you may need a VGA-to-DVI or DVI-to-VGA converter cable.
+- DVI-I is capable of both analog and digital.
+In certain cases, you may need a VGA-to-DVI or DVI-to-VGA converter cable.

 IDE (Integrated Drive Electronics)

 IDE cables were used to connect storage devices to a motherboard.
-If you’ve ever opened up a an old hard drive then you likely know what an IDE connector looks like.
-It’s the wide cable that looks like a ribbon with more than 2 plugs.
+If you’ve ever opened up a an old hard drive then you likely know what an IDE connector looks like: it’s the wide cable that looks like a ribbon with more than 2 plugs.

 SATA (Serial Advanced Technology Attachment)

 Ethernet cables are used to set up local area networks.
-In most cases, they’re used to connect routers to modems and computers.
-If you’ve ever tried to install or fix a home router, you’ve likely dealt with an Ethernet computer cable.
-Nowadays, they come in three varieties:
+In most cases, they’re used to connect routers to modems and computers, though you can also connect two devices directly by using a cross-over Ethernet cable.